ahadjawaid/rl-algorithms/README.md

 # rl-algorithms
-This package contains the reinforcement learning algorithms I implement to learn
+This package contains the reinforcement learning algorithms

 ## Installation
 ```